Royals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the total, the Royals and their foes are 7-2-1 in their last 10 contests.
+- In their last 10 matchups with a total posted by oddsmakers, the Royals and their opponents are 6-3-1 when it comes to hitting the over.

-- The Royals have come up short of covering the runline in the one of their past 10 contests that had a set spread.
+- The Royals have fallen short of covering the spread in the one of their past 10 games that had a set runline.

 Royals Betting Records & Stats

-- The Royals have been victorious in four, or 25%, of the 16 contests they have been chosen as underdogs in this season.
+- The Royals have been underdogs in 17 games this season and have come away with the win four times (23.5%) in those contests.

-- This season, Kansas City has won one of its three games when it's the underdog by at least +170 on the moneyline.
+- Kansas City has a record of 4-13, a 23.5% win rate, when it's set as an underdog of +100 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Royals have a 37% chance of walking away with the win.
+- The moneyline set for this matchup implies the Royals have a 50% chance of coming away with a victory in the contest.

-- Games involving Kansas City have gone over the total set by sportsbooks in nine of 16 chances this season.
+- So far this season, Kansas City and its opponents have hit the over in nine of its 17 games with a total.

 - The Royals have played just one game with a spread this season and did not cover in that contest.